Julian-Wyatt/Attractor/README.md

 # Attractor
-Please see the original at [Open Processing](https://www.openprocessing.org/sketch/424081).
+Please see the original at [Open Processing](https://www.openprocessing.org/sketch/424081), which is a fork of "Attractor 0" by Masaki Yamabe.
+(Please see the original I've edited for translations).
 Which is licensed under [Creative Commons Attribution ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/).
 The license is also stored in the git repository for this project.

 ## Programming Summative